 Michaux also needed to have as much influence as possible.
 He was having legal troubles building his monument to black progress in Williamsburg, VA.
 The town did not want a black statue creating a blemish on their colonial Williamsburg project.
 Michaux was also eyeing a sizeable real estate venture in DC called Mayfair Mansions.
 As the Mayfair Mansions project moves on, Michaux will become further and further in debt.
 The White House influence will be instrumental in keeping the project afloat.

-It is also true that no one could turn down J. Edgar Hoover.
+It was also true that no one could turn down J. Edgar Hoover.
 We now know Hoover would often manipulate presidents.
 A storefront preacher would never stand a chance against the FBI.
 Many black leaders were labeled communist in the era.
 The red scare ruined the careers of many Leftists, black and white.
 If Hoover approached him, there was no way he could say no.

 A black architect named Albert Cassell had an idea for middle-income housing development in Washington, DC.
 Cassell had pushed for investors for over a year before contacting Solomon Michaux.
 Michaux had insider connections with government and wealthy individual.
 Cassell paid Michaux $12,500 to use his influence to find investors.
 Michaux brought on: George Allen, DC City Councilman, Harry Butcher, wartime aide to Eisenhower then working for CBS, and Marvin McIntyre aide to FDR.
 Cassell and Michaux rounded out the original shareholders, all holding 20%.
 The property that was the Old Benning Road Race Track was purchased in 1940 was used as the construction site.